 If you are unsure which service best suites your needs, our Psychologists will help guide you through the options available.
 They will take the time to learn about you, before suggesting the appropriate services.
 All our services are performed in accordance with the Australian Psychological Society’s Charter for Clients of Psychologists, a copy of which can be downloaded here.
 We see the client-practitioner relationship as a cooperative one, which focuses on alleviating the client’s concerns or difficulties.
 The practitioner commits to contribute their knowledge and expertise in an empathetic, professional and ethical manner.
 We see the client’s role as taking an active part in the treatment program, both within and between consultation sessions.
 The client’s role also includes following some basic guidelines regarding fees and appointments as outlined in our Service Agreement and Consent Form.

 Are you looking for an experienced psychologist that is also a registered NDIS Service Provider?
 Our psychology practice has been an NDIS Service Provider since it was rolled out in the Toowoomba Region in January 2017.
 Since the roll out, there has definitely been a steep learning curve and we have gained much valuable experience along the way .
 This enables us to deliver psychological services under the NDIS in an effective and straight forward manner.
-Our psychologists are able to provide services for the following classes of support:
+Our psychologists are able to provide psychological services for the following classes of support:

 Specialist behavioural intervention support